StefanZander/lecture_notes/ewa/javascript/marp/js_functions.md

 let result = add(5, 5);
 ```

-- Function expressions are anonymous function – ie., functions without name
+- Function expressions are anonymous function
-- Function expression can not be hoisted; they can only be referenced through the variable
+- Function expression can not be hoisted;
+  - they can only be referenced through the variable
+- Used for ...
-- Function expressions are commonly used for handlers
+  - assignment expressions
+  - function parameters (e.g. for handlers)
+  - methods
+  - return values of functions

 :::
 ::::